 “The United States is an isolated country, with two oceans surrounding us.
 We don’t always think about what’s going on outside those borders,” says Everita Silina, assistant professor of international affairs, who led the IFP in the Balkans.
 “In other parts of the globe, it’s harder to shut the problem out.
 Our students came to this program because they don’t want to be isolated.
 They want to change the world.”

-Students had the goal of tracing the policy implications of a recent agreement between the European Union and Turkey regarding the status of refugees.
-Under the deal, the EU agreed to pay 6 billion euros to the Turkish government to take back refugees captured en route to Greece.
+Students had the goal of tracing the policy implications of a recent agreement between the European Union (EU) and Turkey regarding the status of refugees.
+Under the deal, the EU agreed to pay six billion euros to the Turkish government to take back refugees captured en route to Greece.
 The students explored the impact of this policy on refugees, physical infrastructure, and actors immersed in the crisis.

 In Thessaloniki, students saw those effects firsthand.
 Benazar Acosta observed that despite the agreement, refugees were still finding their way to Greece, often via a treacherous voyage across the Aegean Sea.
-Furthermore, by “marginalizing” refugees — forcing them back to Turkey and/or expelling them from urban areas — EU countries were actually making a bad investment, Benazar Acosta said.
+Furthermore, by “marginalizing” refugees — forcing them back to Turkey and/or expelling them from urban areas — EU countries were actually making a bad investment, Benazar Acosta says.

 “The EU gave billions of euros to Turkey, but that hasn’t addressed the problem,” she adds.
 “Instead of doing that, EU countries could actually take care of people within their borders.
 They could discuss integration and resettlement.
 They would actually get more for their money.
 The problem is that it’s political: A lot of voters don’t want refugees in their countries.”